JetBrains/ideavim/doc/set-commands.md

                                    same as ideaselection          - IdeaVim ONLY

-    'showmode'       'smd'       message on the status line to show current mode

-    `ideajoin`      `ideajoin` Boolean (default false)     - IdeaVim ONLY

-                  If true, join command will be performed via IDE See wiki/`ideajoin` examples

-    'sidescroll'     'ss'        minimum number of columns to scroll horizontally 'sidescrolloff'  'siso'      min. number of columns to left and right of cursor 'smartcase'      'scs'       no ignore case when pattern is uppercase
+    'showmode'       'smd'       message on the status line to show current mode 'sidescroll'     'ss'        minimum number of columns to scroll horizontally 'sidescrolloff'  'siso'      min. number of columns to left and right of cursor 'smartcase'      'scs'       no ignore case when pattern is uppercase